apache/flink/docs/setup/config.md

 - `state.backend.fs.checkpointdir`: Directory for storing checkpoints in a Flink supported filesystem.
 Note: State backend must be accessible from the JobManager, use `file://` only for local setups.

 - `high-availability.zookeeper.storageDir`: Required for HA.
 Directory for storing JobManager metadata; this is persisted in the state backend and only a pointer to this state is stored in ZooKeeper.
 Exactly like the checkpoint directory it must be accessible from the JobManager and a local filesystem should only be used for local deployments.
-Previously this config was named as `recovery.zookeeper.storageDir`.
+Previously this key was named `recovery.zookeeper.storageDir`.

 - `blob.storage.directory`: Directory for storing blobs (such as user jar's) on the TaskManagers.